 eCommerce returns rate trends

-The return rate for online purchases is around 30% compared to just 8.9% for brick-and-mortar stores.
+A really interesting figure to compare, is the return rate for brick-and-mortar stores at just 8.9%, compared to the 30% for online.
 This can be even higher (40%) for fashion and apparel items.
 Often, customers will buy more than one size to get the right fit and return the ones that aren’t right.
 Here are some of the other factors leading to product returns:

 - The items are damaged (20%)